stochastic-sisyphus/prophetic-emergentomics/README.md

 This project is grounded in the idea that most economic paradigms in use today are unable to account for rapid non-linear change.
 AI-driven automation, decentralized systems, and complex global interdependencies are not anomalies—they are the new structure of the economy.
 Yet current forecasting methods largely ignore emergent behavior, treating it as noise rather than signal.

 The goal is to explore the construction of **post-linear economic foresight**: approaches that simulate evolution, learn from real-time signals, and integrate uncertainty as structure, not error.
 By combining techniques from machine learning, complexity theory, and systems modeling, the aim is to develop adaptive foresight frameworks that operate beyond traditional forecasting's epistemic constraints.

+Forecasting’s not broken.
+It’s outdated—and arguably misapplied in this context, especially at this scale.
+At the very least, it’s ill-suited to systems evolving faster than it can interpret.
+This research explores adaptive, ML- and complexity-driven frameworks for modeling economic evolution in an era of acceleration, emergence, and uncertainty.

 ## Epistemological Premises